ViratDhoot/SKILLLAB__PROR-2026-STOPPABLE/README.md

 ## 4.1 User Journey

-`It’s 8:00 AM in an old-age home, and the **Sync Box** gently lights up with a voice prompt: *“Morning medicines are ready.”* Residents walk up one by one on their own.
+`It’s 8:00 AM in an old-age home, and the **Sync Box** gently lights up and indicates it's medication time.
+Residents walk up one by one on their own.
 Mr. Sharma taps his RFID card, the system recognizes him instantly, and only his assigned compartment opens to dispense his specific pills.
 He takes the medicine and taps the confirm sensor, and the system logs his dose as “taken.”
 A few minutes later, another resident comes, taps their card, and receives a completely different set of medicines—all from the same shared device, without confusion or assistance.`

 `Meanwhile, the caregiver doesn’t need to be physically present.
 On a local web dashboard, they can see live updates: who has taken their medicine, who is late, and who hasn’t shown up yet.
 When one resident misses their dose, the system marks it and updates the dashboard in real time.
 The caregiver can quickly identify the issue remotely and decide whether to intervene.
 By the end of the day, the Sync Box provides a complete adherence report, making medication management efficient, independent for residents, and easy to monitor for caregivers.`